pydemo/databuddy/README.md

 - add MDX (file format)

 #Does it work?
-- yes, for all major dbs.
+- yes, for all major dbs:
+1. Oracle
+2. SQLServer
+3. DB2
+4. Sybase
+5. Informix
+6. MySQL
+7. Infobright
+8. MariaDB
+9. PostgreSQL
+10. TimesTen
+11. SQLite
+- only on Windows (UI, cmd)
+- uncompressed spool
+- Oracle copy can be executed on Linux (bash via ssh)

 ##References